 Regarding most compensation matters, the Chief Executive Officer has historically provided recommendations to the Compensation Committee relying on his personal experience with respect to evaluating the contribution of our other executive officers.
-Dr. Phillip L. Gomez, our Chief Executive Officer, was involved in compensation recommendations for 2021, with input from our Executive Vice President & Chief Financial Officer, Executive Vice President & Chief Scientific Officer and General Counsel & Chief Administrative Officer as it relates to the compensation of other key employees.
+Dr. Phillip L. Gomez, our Chief Executive Officer, was involved in compensation recommendations for 2022, with input from our Executive Vice President & Chief Financial Officer, Executive Vice President & Chief Scientific Officer and, during her employment, from our General Counsel & Chief Administrative Officer, in each case as it relates to the compensation of other key employees.
 The Compensation Committee considers, but retains the right to reject or modify, such recommendations.
 Although the Chief Executive Officer may attend a portion of the meetings of the Compensation Committee, neither he nor any other member of management may be present during executive sessions of the Compensation Committee.
 Moreover, the Chief Executive Officer may not be present when decisions with respect to his compensation are made.